cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/test-apis.md

 - {{<code>}}createScheduledController(options?:{{<param-type>}}FetcherScheduledOptions{{</param-type>}}){{</code>}}: {{<type>}}ScheduledController{{</type>}}

-  - Creates an instance of `ScheduledController` for use as the 1st argument to modules-format `scheduled()` exported handlers.
+  - Creates an instance of `ScheduledController` for use as the first argument to modules-format [`scheduled()`](/workers/runtime-apis/handlers/scheduled/) exported handlers.

     <br>